opensensorhub/osh-node-dev-template/README.md

 #### Docker

-Building a docker image is equally simple and the resulting image will deploy the Node with Jetty using NginX as a reverse proxy for network routing and connectivity.
+Building a Docker image is equally simple, and the resulting image will deploy the Node with Jetty using NginX as a reverse proxy for network routing and connectivity.

-The docker file was originally intended to be used within the context of Jenkins build, and as such it already is configured to run out of the box.
+The Docker file was originally intended to be used within the context of Jenkins builds, and as such, it is already configured to run out of the box.
-However, building outside of Jenkins requires the addition of the __--build-arg version=[VERSION]__ switch as shown below and the command to be executed from within the osh-node-dev-template directory after building with gradle.
+However, building outside of Jenkins requires the addition of the __--build-arg version=[VERSION]__ switch as shown below and the command to be executed from within the osh-node-dev-template directory after building with Gradle.

          apt-get update && \